thorchain/docs/how-it-works/emission-schedule.md

 ## Reserve

-There are a maximum of 500m RUNE.
+There are a maximum of 500M RUNE.
 All 100% was created at genesis and distributed via different mechanisms:

-- In return for capital: 5% (SEED) and 16% (IDO) was sold for capital to start the network and give it value.
+- In return for capital: 5% (SEED) and 16% (IDO) were sold for capital to start the network and give it value.
 They took on risk to support the network.
 - In return for time and effort: 10% was allocated to a group of devs who worked since 2018.
 They took on risk to deliver the network.
 - In return for bootstrap participation: 24% was given to users who participated in the bootstrapping of the network.
 - In return for through-life participation: 44% has been placed in the Protocol Reserve to pay out to Nodes and LPs for the next 10+ years.